Kikobeats/react-boilerplatinum/README.md

 But also, in **production**:

+- Minify JS, CSS & HTML.
-- Split final build into `vendor` and `main`.
+- Split final JS build into `vendor` and `main`.
-- Autoprefix vendor CSS.
+- Autoprefix CSS vendor.
 - Extract fonts or images that size is `>10kb`.
-- Minify JS, CSS & HTML.
+- Removed unused CSS using [PurifyCSS](https://github.com/PurifyCSS/purifycss).

 It's inspired in [react-hot-boilerplate](https://github.com/gaearon/react-hot-boilerplate).